 Story by Judith Fein, photos by Paul Ross

-Seeing Colombia through rural and urban lenses with Adventure Associates: experiencing village life and long-running traditions in the countryside and exploring the gastronomic delights of Bogota and Medellin.
+Seeing Colombia through rural and urban lenses: experiencing village life and long-running traditions in the countryside and exploring the gastronomic delights of Bogota and Medellin.

-“We're interested in culture,” my husband Paul and I told Adventure Associates before we booked our trip with them to Colombia.
+“We're interested in culture,” my husband Paul and I told our tour company before we booked our trip with them to Colombia.
 “Actually, we're more than interested.
 We're obsessed.
 Can you arrange a tour for us that will include the history, food, architecture, arts, native people and the real lives of locals?”

 In Bogota — which we had visited before — a dynamic explosion of energy was waiting for us in our van.
 Her name was Sofia Samper; she was raised in Washington D.C., owns a pastry shop, writes about the history of gastronomy, and she was our private Colombian chef for the day.
 We drove to a large local market in the north of the city and went shopping for lunch.
 Sofia introduced us to fruits we had never seen like feijoa, gulupa and pitaya; tiny yellow potatoes called criolla; and the daily bread of Colombians, thick, tortilla-shaped arepas that are generally made from corn, but can also contain rice and yucca.
 The local vendors were as interesting as the comestibles, and we talked, joked and laughed with them until Sophia had to drag us out of the market to start cooking.